olouant/enccb-workflow-snakemake/README.md

-# enccb-workflow-snakemake
+# HPC Workflow @ENCCB

-Repository for Snakemake session of the HPC Workflow @ENCCB training 15-16 Feb.
-2022
+This repository contains material for the for Snakemake session of the HPC Workflow @ENCCB training 15-16 Feb.
+2022.